Sharareh18/Hexplained/Develop/hexplained-tutorial.md

 1.  ? - this quantifier is interpreted as a boolean meaning it will make the preceding character optional.
 In our case the ? tells the parser that the # is optional but to capture it if it's there or true.

 2.  {} - the curly brackets are the other quantifier in our case.
-Inside the first group (first group of parentheses), we can have two different situations.
+Inside the first group (group of parentheses), we can have two different situations.
 The first is any lowercase letter between a and f or a number between 0-9 six times.
 The | (which is the OR Operator explained below) tells us that we can also have three lowercase letters between a and f or numbers between 0-9 instead.

 ### OR Operator